-Even though it’s used all day and night, we are usually not aware of our memory’s processes until they fail.
+Even though we use it all day and night, we are usually not aware of our memory’s processes until they fail.
 Yet remembering and forgetting are crucial aspects of learning.
 In learning design, it’s important to know what causes us to forget.
-Here are some key facts about the forgetting process that relate to learning and instruction.
+Here are some key facts about the forgetting process that relate to learning, instruction and creativity.

-- Forgetting is the inability to recall or recognize information that we think should reside in long-term memory.
+- Forgetting is the inability to recall or recognize information that we think is stored in long-term memory.
 Recall refers to reproducing or reconstructing a memory without a specific external cue.
 Recognition refers to identifying something you learned previously based on external cues.

 - There is a debate as to what causes forgetting.
-Some researchers think that old memories slowly decay from lack of use (or disassociate from the network) over time.
+Some researchers think that old memories slowly decay from lack of use (or disassociate from your knowledge network) over time.
 The prominent theory at this time, however, is that we forget due to interference or a failure of having the proper retrieval cues.

 - Recalling a memory changes it.
 The act of reconstructing a memory makes it relatively stronger than other memories and may modify its contents.
 This is one aspect that causes us to forget.

-- Memories can fail at any time during the three stages of processing: encoding (registering in long-term memory), consolidation (deep processing and stabilization), or during retrieval.
+- Memories can fail at any time during the three stages of processing: encoding (registering in long-term memory), consolidation (deep processing and stabilization), or during retrieval (recall).

-- It is thought that long-term memories are stored as parts of schema or cognitive structures.
+- Cognitive psychologists think long-term memories are stored as parts of schema or cognitive structures.
 One reason we may modify memories is to keep them consistent with our schema.
 This may be the reason people are known to give inaccurate accounts of events.

 - Some instances of forgetting may result from not processing information in the first place.
 If we don’t pay attention to information or an event, then we fail to register it.

-- Many instances of forgetting may happen because retrieval cues that aide the recall process are not connecting to the appropriate schema, even though the information is stored.
+- Many instances of forgetting may happen because retrieval cues that aide the recall process are not connecting to the appropriate memory, even though the information is stored.
 Memories that are part of a strong network will be easier to retrieve.